haohao1029/OYEN_INTERN/README.md

 ```

 ## Frontend
 Frontend use `localstorage` to store username and you can run straight open the html file or you could use the cmd below to run the file.
+In real practice, we should use `cookie` to store the `login token`.
 User will be redirected to home page if user trying to access `/login` and `/register` after they login.

 ## Backend